Oliopti/Template-Documentation/README.rst

-Template for the Read the Docs tutorial
+Copy Template for the Read the Docs tutorial
 =======================================

 This GitHub template includes fictional Python library